tensorflow/tensorboard/tensorboard/webapp/plugins/text/http_api.md

-a dictionary with members `wall_time`, `step`, `text`, `shape`, and `warning`, where `wall_time` is a floating-point number of seconds since epoch, `step` is an integer step counter, `string` is an n-dimensional array, `shape` is an array of the sizes of each dimension, and `warning` is a boolean indicating whether the dimensionality of the array was reduced.
+a dictionary with members `wall_time`, `step`, `text`, `shape`, and `warning`, where `wall_time` is a floating-point number of seconds since epoch, `step` is an integer step counter, `string` is an n-dimensional array, `shape` is an array of the sizes of each dimension, and `squashed` is a boolean indicating whether the dimensionality of the array was reduced.

 Example: